 This lesson provides an overview of World War I from the U.S. perspective at a level meant for middle school students.
 Topics include militarism, imperialism, alliances, and nationalism (as they relate to WWI, a comparison of map of Europe before and after the war, wartime propaganda, trench warfare, the events that led the U.S. into the war, different groups involved with the war (including Native Americans, women, immigrants and Black Americans, the war on the homefront, and the ending of the war.
-Teachers can utilize this in combination with the World War I inquiry from Peacefield History or as a standalone resource.
+Teachers can utilize this in combination with the from Peacefield History or as a standalone resource.
 You can view more in the preview here – World War I Overview – Preview.

 At first glimpse, it might appear as those there is a lot of direct instruction.
 However, most of these days include sections for self-directed learning or cooperative learning.
 Although this resource is intended for middle school students, it can also work with high school students who might need remediation.

 Included in this resource: